lwong370/robot_temperature_control/README.md

 ## Future Improvements
 A potential enhancement would be to introduce controlled and realistic temperature values, rather than relying on randomly generated floating-point numbers across a specified range.
 This would involve simulating more accurate temperature behavior based on real-world scenarios, such as environmental factors or the robot's internal processes.
 For instance, temperatures could be dynamically adjusted based on system performance or external conditions, providing a more realistic and meaningful representation of how the robot's subsystems operate.

-Overall, I really enjoyed working on this project and it was honestly a really good learning experience! :D
+Overall, I really enjoyed working on this project and it was a good learning experience! :D